jbaiter/python-rust-fst/README.md

 Python bindings for [burntsushi's][1] [fst crate][2] ([rustdocs][3])
 for FST-backed sets and maps.

-Currently only a subset of the `Set` functionality is exposed.

 For reasons why you might want to consider using it, see BurntSushi's great article on ["Index[ing] 1,600,000,000 Keys with Automata and Rust"][4].